Meriam-aziz/Vehicle-License-Plate-Recognition-using-OCR/README.md

 2. Convert the image to grayscale.
 3. Apply bilateral filtering for noise reduction.
 4. Detect edges using the Canny Edge Detector.
-5. Find contours and identify the license plate.
+5. Find contours and locate the license plate.
 6. Crop the detected license plate.
-7. Extract text using EasyOCR.
+7. Recognize the plate text using EasyOCR.
-8. Display the detected plate with the recognized text.
+8. Display the detected plate and the recognized text.

 ---